terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 ## **2 Getting started hands-on**

 - **2.1 Palantir free tier sign up**
-- **2.2 PAL demos**.
-These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
+- **2.2 Getting started demos**.
+These are demos organized by core topics, starting out simple and getting progressively more complicated, and with step-by-step directions.
+This includes demos starting from scratch and those with part of the demo installed from the Marketplace.
-- **2.3 PAL (installable) examples**.
-These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
+- **2.3 Examples (installable)**.
+These are complete demos that auto-install.
+The big advantage is that you start out with a (usually) working version that you can modify piece by piece.

 <br>